 Any grants application that could have implications for Maori are referred to WCC Treaty Relations Office for recommendations.
-The Treaty Relations Office is sent the full list of applicants and projects for comments.
+The Treaty Relations Team are sent the full list of applicants and projects for comments and have reviewed applications.

-4) Decision-Making
+4) Decision-making